 When I was 14 years old, I used to work in a small bakery on the weekends for extra cash as a cashier.
-The owner of the bakery used to make these awesome date squares and I would always have one when they were fresh, so I love date squares.
+The owner of the bakery used to make these awesome date squares and I would always have one when they were fresh.
 I learned to make them then, but I have to say I don’t make them very often.
-It’s been years since I made date squares.
-I made them this time because my husband said he’d never tried date squares before, so I had to make them because I had a bag of dates and I wanted to use them.
-They are so simple to make, it’s not even funny.
+It’s been years since I made date squares, not sure why because they are a favorite of mine.
+The beauty of date squares is that they truly are easy to make.

-Spread 2/3 of the mixture in the bottom of the baking dish.
+Start by spreading 2/3 of the crumble mixture in the bottom of the baking dish.

 Next spread the entire date mix over and even it out with a spatula.

-Now let the dates squares cool completely, then place the dish in the fridge for a couple hours.
-Only after this cut the dates into small squares about 2 inch squares.
+Now let the dates squares cool completely, then place the pan in the fridge for a couple hours.
+Finally you can cut the dates into small squares and enjoy with a great cup of coffee.

 - 2 cups old fashioned rolled oats